I’m Elizabeth Potts Weinstein, an attorney, mom, writer, and explorer.

 I realized that I can be an attorney and Live My Truth at the same time.

 But I could only do that, if I committed to create a different kind of practice.

 So I opened EPW Small Business Law PC, helping entrepreneurs, artists, coaches, and consultants find simplicity in the law, so they can get back to spending their time helping their clients and changing the world.

 I believe chocolate should be dark, tea should be loose-leaf, and no App can replace the dozen+ super sticky Post-It Notes currently stuck to my desktop.

-My seven year old daughter and I live in an apartment in the Silicon Valley with one cat, nine+ Apple products, twenty-one containers of craft supplies, and hundreds of books.
+My ten year old kid and I live in an apartment in the Silicon Valley with one cat, nine+ Apple products, twenty-one containers of craft supplies, and hundreds of books.

 To Learn More

 - Read the Best of the Blog

-- Connect with me on Twitter, Facebook or Google+
+- Connect with me on Twitter or Facebook

 Degrees, Licenses and Certifications